Zephyrusg/Entra-Protocol-Lab/Readme.md

 - 🩺 **Health Checks**: Verify OIDC and SAML endpoint connectivity and configuration
 - 🔑 **JWT Validator**: Decode and inspect JWT tokens
 - 🔄 **Runtime IDP Configuration**: Switch identity providers on the fly without restarting — connect to Entra, Google, Okta, Auth0, Keycloak, or any custom IDP from a single UI
+- 📜 **Temporary IDP Certificate Upload**: Upload a test IDP certificate (PEM) directly from the browser to trust a self-signed or private-CA-issued IDP without touching the OS trust store

 ## Quick Start